FAQCheck our 'Frequently Asked Questions' database below. If you can’t find the answer, please contact us.

 - If you are having radiotherapy after surgery, the radiotherapy can, in some cases, damage the reconstruction.

-- If you have any complications with the surgery it may delay the start of chemotherapy if it is required.
+- If you have any complications with the surgery it may delay the start of chemotherapy (if that is required).

-These are only some of the factors to take into consideration and it is important that you discuss your options for reconstruction with your breast surgeon and breast care nurse.
+These are only some of the factors to take into consideration.
+It is important that you discuss your options for reconstruction with your breast surgeon and breast care nurse.
 Further information on breast reconstruction is available at:

 American Cancer Society: